 Year after year millions of visitors enter the gates of Dollywood in Pigeon Forge.
 It’s the biggest ticketed attraction not only in the Smoky Mountains area but in the entire state of Tennessee.

 Dollywood, surrounded by the Smoky Mountains, features everything from fun slides and thrilling rides to diverse shops and memorable shows.

 As an extra dimension Dollywood is a park that treasures its past.
 Many of its themed areas and attractions pay attention to the history and culture of the southern Appalachian region.

 Embark the Titanic

-Pigeon Forge is filled with opportunities for the Nashville to Great Smoky Mountains National Park road trip.
+Pigeon Forge is just filled with opportunities for your Nashville to Great Smoky Mountains National Park road trip.
 Another highlight, but of different character, is the Titanic Museum.